 What R-22 Elimination Means for the Future of Your Comfort System

 Though R-22 will still be available for use until the beginning of 2020, supplies are quickly diminishing and will continue to do so as the phase-out continues.
-Moreover, the cost of the coolant is skyrocketing due to scarcity, making maintenance and repairs for AC units that use R-22 far more expensive.
+Moreover, the cost of the coolant is skyrocketing due to scarcity, making maintenance and repairs such as condenser coil leaks on AC units that use R-22, far more expensive.